brunocfalcao/zahper/readme.md

     $body = ZahperComponent::make('mj-section', ['align' => 'center');
 ```

-Let's see another examples, so you can learn better:
+Let's see another examples, so you can learn it better:

 ```mjml
     <mj-section padding="40px" background-color="#FFFFFF">